 Getting rid of the electoral college would require a constitutional amendment.
 Amending the constitution is (by design) an exceptionally difficult process requiring not only 2/3 majorities of both houses of Congress, but also by the legislatures of 3/4 of the states.
 Even in 1788, the Founding Fathers knew that politicians often made outrageous promises.
 They wanted to make sure the constitution, which most Americans regard as sacred, could only be changed when there was a massive consensus in favor of the change.
 To give a modern example, president George W. Bush has called for a constitutional amendment stating that a marriage shall be a union between exactly one man and one woman.
 The Founding Fathers well understood that political slogans like this should not find their way into the constitution too easily, so they made the process very difficult.
 Changing the electoral college system will not be easy.

 A second criticism of the electoral college is its winner-take-all character.
-If Florida's 25 electoral votes had been split 13 for George Bush and 12 for Al Gore, then Al Gore would now be president.
+If Florida's 25 electoral votes had been split 13 for George Bush and 12 for Al Gore, then Al Gore would have become President in 2000.
 There is nothing in the constitution mandating winner-take-all.
 The manner for choosing electors is regulated by state law.
 In fact, two states, Maine and Nebraska, do not use winner-take-all.
 In those states, the winner of each congressional district gets one elector and the winner of the state as a whole gets an additional two.
 Any state that wanted to adopt this system need only pass a state law to do so.
 No constitutional amendment is required.

 In his book Fixing Elections: The Failure of America's Winner-Take-All Politics Steven Hill argues for Instant Runoff Voting.
 In this system, each voter would designate a first choice, a second choice, etc. After all the votes have been cast, everyone's first choice is counted.
 If some candidate has a majority, he or she is elected.
 If not, the candidate with the fewest number of votes is disqualified and his or her votes redistributed to the voter's second choice candidate.
 This process is repeated until some candidate has a majority.
 In 2000 under this system, voters could have designated Ralph Nader as their first choice and Al Gore as their second choice.
 When the first choice votes were counted and it was discovered, for example, that Nader came in last (not really, since there were even more minor candidates), his votes would then have been given to the second choice candidate.
 In effect, a voter could have said: "I want Ralph Nader but if I can't have him, I'll settle for Al Gore."
 With instant runoff voting, this is possible.
 This system is used in some municipal elections.
 Again, any state that chose to adopt it need only pass a state law to do so.
 No constitutional amendment is required.